 Another way to soothe our nervous systems is to engage our senses.
 Try listening to music you enjoy, tasting something you like, dancing around, or lighting a candle — connect with your body in whatever way makes sense for you!

-Tell me this: Who are you accountable to?
-I don’t just mean when the deadline is and who’s expecting it.
-I mean, who are you in communication with, right now, to work through the task ahead?
+When you answer this, I don’t just want you to tell me when the deadline is and who’s expecting it.
+I mean, who are you in communication with — right now — to work through the task ahead?
 If the answer is “nobody,” we might be looking at your problem.

 I’m wishing you all the best as you tackle the day ahead.
 You’ve got this!